Instituto Nacional de Radio y Television de Peru (IRTP)

 Editorial independence

-The government maintains tight control over the editorial agenda of media outlets run by IRTP by naming the Board of Directors and having IRTP operate under the wing of the Ministry of Culture.
-TV Peru’s website states that its mission is to promote national unity in line with the government’s goals.
-Content analyses conducted for this project in 2021, 2022 and 2024 indicated that while TV Peru includes opposition MPs in its programs, its overall editorial coverage is aligned with the government’s official interests and views.
+The government exercises strict control over the editorial direction of IRTP-run media outlets by selecting the Board of Directors and situating IRTP under the Ministry of Culture’s jurisdiction.
+According to TV Peru’s website, its mission is to foster national unity while aligning with the government’s priorities.
+Content analyses for this report conducted in 2021, 2022, and 2024 revealed that although TV Peru features opposition MPs in its programming, its overall editorial stance is closely aligned with the government’s official narrative and objectives.